 The weight value that is applied to the vertex group.

-Use Ctrl-LMB to sample the weight value of clicked vertex.
-Shift-LMB lets you select the group from which to sample from.
+Use Shift-X to sample the weight value of clicked vertex.
+Shift-Ctrl-X lets you select the group from which to sample from.

 - Direction Ctrl Sculpt Mode